f44z/cargo-solana-test/README.md

-# SolanaTestInitializer
+# SolanaTestSetup

-SolanaTestInitializer is an application.
+SolanaTestSetup is an application.

 ## Getting Started